 Application Review Policies and Process

-Decisions.
-The final admit and deny letters are typically sent in the third or fourth week of February.
+- The final admit and deny letters are typically sent in the third or fourth week of February.

-Registration.
-Be sure to review the Registrar’s New Students web page for more information about registration and enrollment.
+- Be sure to review the Office of the Registrar’s “New Students” webpage for more information about registration and enrollment.